 - reporting to a community corrections centre

-- complying with written directions from the Secretary of the Department of Justice and Regulation.
+- complying with written directions from the Secretary to the Department of Justice and Community Safety.

-Each community correction order must also attach one additional condition.
-Additional conditions may be attached to a community correction order for all or part of its duration and can require the offender to:
+Each community correction order must attach at least one additional condition.
+Additional conditions may be attached to a community correction order for all or part of its duration.
+Additional conditions can require the offender to:

 - undertake medical treatment or other rehabilitation